ashleychontos/pySYD/paper/paper.md

 These waves probe different depths within the star and therefore, provide critical constraints for stellar interiors that would otherwise be inaccessible by other means.

-Asteroseismology is well-established in astronomy as the gold standard for characterizing fundamental properties like masses, radii, densities, and ages for single stars, which has broad impacts on several fields in astronomy.
+Asteroseismology of such "solar-like" oscillators provide precise fundamental properties like masses, radii, densities, and ages for single stars, which has broad impacts on several fields in astronomy.
 For example, ages of stars are important to reconstruct the formation history of the Milky Way (so-called galactic archaeology).
 For exoplanets that are discovered indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about the planets that orbit them.

 The NASA space telescopes *Kepler* [@borucki2010] and TESS [@ricker2015] have recently provided very large databases of high-precision light curves of stars.
-By detecting brightness variations due to solar-like oscillations, these light curves allow the application of asteroseismology to large numbers of stars, which requires automated software tools to efficiently extract observables.
+By detecting brightness variations due to oscillations, these light curves allow the application of asteroseismology to large numbers of stars, which requires automated software tools to efficiently extract observables.